citp/privacy-policy-historical/c/ca/cal/callsource.com.md

-> *The following text is extracted and transformed from the callsource.com privacy policy that was archived on 2013-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131231170551id_/http%3A//www.callsource.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the callsource.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626001442id_/http%3A//www.callsource.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | CallSource

+### CallSource Privacy Policy

+Effective Date: January 1, 2014

 We are committed to protecting online user privacy.
 In order to ensure your privacy, information we collect is used only in the manner and for the purposes described below.

 This "Privacy Policy" discloses the privacy practices governing our knowing collection, use, and disclosure of information.
 Capitalized terms shall have the meaning designated in the CallSource Networks Terms of Service located at http://www.callsource.com/legal/terms.php, unless specifically defined in this Privacy Policy.
 All references herein to "we" or "us" refer to CallSource® ("CallSource").
-All references to the "site" refer to our website located at http://www.callsource.com/.
+All references to the "site" refer to our website located at <http://www.callsource.com/>.
+All references to the “service” refer to our platforms: CallTrack® and Results®.

 ### Children's Privacy Policy

 Our Site is not directed towards children 13 years of age or under and we do not knowingly collect any information from children 13 years of age or under through the Site.

-## What We Collect and How We Use It
+### What We Collect and How We Use It

+#### Information Related to Data Collected for our Clients When We are Operating as a Data Processor

+CallSource collects information under the direction of its Clients, and has no direct relationship with the individuals whose personal data it processes.

+We collect information for our clients, if you are a customer of one of our Clients and would no longer like to be contacted by one of our Clients that use our service, please contact the client that you interact with directly.

+CallSource may transfer personal information to companies that help us provide our service.
+Transfers to these third parties are covered by the provisions in this Policy regarding notice and choice and the service agreements with our Clients.

+CallSource has no direct relationship with the individuals whose personal data it processes.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct his query to the CallSource’s Client (the data controller).
+If the Client requests CallSource to remove the data, we will respond to their request within 30 business days.

 ### Personally Identifiable Information